-I parked in the parking lot of the South Branch Bible Fellowship building on Orchard Road and walked back toward the river making sure to carefully cross River Road.
-I walked along the south-west trail noticing a large number of fallen trees.
-I walked closer to the edge of the river which I noticed had a steep drop from what is perhaps erosion from water from when the Raritan River was flooded.
-I noticed that many of the trees were hanging from the edges of the river bank, barely staying upright.
+I parked in the parking lot of the South Branch Bible Fellowship building on Orchard Road and walked back toward the river, making sure to cross River Road carefully.
+I walked along the south-west trail, noticing a large number of fallen trees.
+I walked closer to the edge of the river, which I noticed had a steep drop from what is perhaps erosion from water from when the Raritan River was flooded.
+I saw that many of the trees were hanging from the edges of the riverbank, barely staying upright.

 This image is from the set I used for Frank Jansen's weekly photo challenge.

 Best Photo of the Week is personal photography project where I post the best image captured that week.
 The image will be posted at the end of the week.
 That will be a Sunday.
 I can take one or 100 photos for the week but I will post only one, the best one.